create3000/x_ite/docs/_posts/components/Geometry3D/Box.md

 Box is a geometry node specifying a rectangular cuboid.

-The Box node belongs to the **Geometry3D** component and its default container field is *geometry.* It is available from X3D version 2.0 or later.
+The Box node belongs to the **Geometry3D** component and its default container field is *geometry.* It is available from X3D version 2.0 or higher.

 ## Hierarchy